OctopusDeploy/docs/docs/deploying-applications/certificates/certificate-chains.md

 ## Downloading Certificate Chains

-When downloading a certificate containing a chain, the behaviour depends on the format being downloaded.
+When downloading a certificate containing a chain, the behavior depends on the format being downloaded.

 - `Original`: The downloaded file will be exactly what was originally uploaded.
 - `PFX`: The entire chain will be included in the exported file.